runonbitcoin/walleteering/guide/01-background.md

 | P2PKH<br>Dragon instance<br>546 satoshis<br>**UNSIGNED** | OP_RETURN<br>`dragon.setName('Empress')` |
 | | P2PKH<br>Dragon instance<br>546 satoshis |

 Miners will not accept this transaction because there are no miner fees.
 So, Run calls the purse’s `pay()` method and passes in this partial transaction.
-The purse's job is to add the necessary inputs and outputs to this transaction to make it acceptable to miners.
-Then, the purse should sign the payment inputs it added and return the updated transaction back to Run.
+The purse's job is to add the necessary inputs and outputs to make this transaction acceptable to miners.
+Then, the purse signs the payment inputs it added and returns the updated transaction back to Run.
 The updated transaction might look like:

 | Inputs | Outputs |
 |--------|---------|